MacLemon/mlbackup/README.txt

 Known Issues:
 --------------------------------------------------------------------------------
-No manpage for mlbackup yet
+Still no manpage for mlbackup yet.
+(There still is hope and you should be able to get mlbackup up and running easily anyway.)

-The Backup set may NOT include german umlaut characters.
+The backup set name may NOT include german umlaut characters.
 (I am still investigating why this is the case.
 If you have any information on how to make this work, please contact me!)
 This issue ONLY affects the naming of the backup sets.
 The files you intend to backup are not affected and will be backupped just fine!

+If you are using Kerio mailserver be sure to check with the Kerio documentation on how to use the sendmail replacement wrapper for Kerio on your system.
+Otherwise mlbackup may not be able to send email.
+If you're using the Mac OS X postfix mailserver everything should just work.
+If you don't want to or cannot send email, just leave the $MLadminEmail=""

 Feedback:
 --------------------------------------------------------------------------------
 Please direct all feedback, bug-reports, feature-requests and suggestions to mlbackup@maclemon.at .
 (In english or german language.)
-Support requests can not be handled on this email address and will be ignored.
+Support requests can handled in a limited way, depending on how much spare time I can afford.

 Enjoy using mlbackup!